-We’ve got the scoop on last-minute shipping deadlines
+46 gifts you can still get delivered before December 25

 This year’s holiday shopping season was the shortest since 2013, with six fewer days to prepare than the average season.
-So whether you were ready with your shopping list, Cyber Monday codes, and gift wrapping right after the turkey was put away, or you’re more of a procrastinator, you might be feeling crunched time.
+So whether you were ready with your shopping list, Cyber Monday codes, and gift wrapping right after the turkey was put away, or you’re more of a procrastinator, you might be feeling crunched for time.
 Thankfully, it’s not too late to get gifts for those people still on your list—many companies will ship right up until this weekend.

 To make things easier, we rounded up all the brands that have shipping deadlines that ensure your gifts can still make it to your home by December 25.